The King Judges UsErwin W. Lutzer | September 19, 2010

 First of all, he will be looking for the joyous acceptance of injustice and false accusations.
 Did you know that in the last year or two, seven books at least have been written saying that Christians are the real jihad, and we are the ones that America should really fear, filled with false accusations.
 Listen to the words of Jesus: “Blessed are you when men revile you and persecute you and say all manner of evil against you falsely for my name.
 For great is your reward in heaven.”
 It will survive the fire if you respond to it with joy.

-Something else, and that is, of course, financial generosity (in the sixth chapter of Matthew).
+There is something else, and that is, of course, financial generosity (in the sixth chapter of Matthew).
 We won’t even mention it because you know it’s there.
 Jesus said, “Lay up for yourselves treasures not on earth where moth and rust doth corrupt, and where thieves break through and steal, but lay up treasures in heaven,” and he’s talking there about our gifts.
 To think that you are a stingy Christian should make you wonder whether you are a Christian at all because Christians are generous people.
-And so I need to ask you if you are generous in your giving?
+And so, I need to ask you — are you generous in your giving?
 Do you enjoy giving because God has given so much to you, and you give in such a way that you will meet it again in heaven?

 Let me give you another real important way to have gold, silver and precious stones.
 Hospitality!
 In Luke 14 Jesus tells this remarkable story.
 He says, “When you hold a feast don’t invite your friends because they might have you back.”
 He says, “Go out and find the lame and the blind and the infirm and have them over because they are too poor to repay you,” and then Jesus says, “If you do that you will be repaid at the resurrection of the righteous.”
 We shy away from rewards being thought of as payment but Jesus didn’t.
 He says, “Look for somebody who can’t pay you back, and invest in their lives and you’ll have something that will survive the fire.”